-4. Banana & Pumpkin Dog Treats / Sweet Paul
+4. Pumpkin Banana Dog Treats / For The Love of Cooking

 These banana & pumpkin dog treats will make your kitchen smell delightful (if you’re a fan of bananas like me that is).
 This is another treat recipe that does not use peanut butter, but does include whole wheat flour & a couple of eggs.